Roads

 Council Works Program

-Council would like to advise residents that the following works are scheduled in the period ending Friday, 17 February 2023 subject to weather conditions and unforeseen delays:
+The following works are scheduled in the period ending Friday 21 February 2025 subject to weather conditions and unforeseen delays:

-Any reports of road conditions or requests for works need to be directed to the Council Infrastructure Customer Service line 6730 2371 or roads@gisc.nsw.gov.au .
+Any reports of road conditions or requests for works need to be directed to the Council (02) 6730 2300 or roads@gisc.nsw.gov.au

 A reminder to residents that the Roads on Call Mobile Number is for afterhours emergency situations.

-If you require any further information, please contact Council’s Department of Infrastructure Services on telephone 02 6730 2371 or email roads@gisc.nsw.gov.au.
+If you require any further information, please contact 02 6730 2300 or email roads@gisc.nsw.gov.au.

 Local Road Closures